ibm-cloud-docs/pattern-migrate-os-virtualization/how-to.md

 1. Provision [**Cloud Automation for RedHat OpenShift Virtualization**](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-ocp-virtualization-e4e5b526-5a08-4d63-bea6-04417c30583e-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXZpcnR1YWxpemF0aW9uI3NlYXJjaF9yZXN1bHRz) deployable architecture in a new or existing Project.
 2. Once the deployable architecture is added to the project, fill in required and optional parameters.

 For the OpenShift Virtualization Operator deployable architecture, the following parameters must be set:

 -   Security tab: \`api_key\` or \`trusted_profile_id\`, this can be connected to a Secrets Manager instance to input or Trusted profiles.
--   Inputs tab: \`region\` and \`resource_group\`
+-   Inputs tab: \`region\` and \`resource_group\`.
 3. Once the validation is successful, click “**Approve**” and add a comment.
 Then click “**Deploy**” to deploy the plan.

 ## Installing OpenShift MTV operator